Jirau Dam: Killing of an environmental activist

 The body of the Brazilian environmental activist Nilce de Souza Magalhães, also known as Nicinha, was found on 21 June 2016 in the hydro-power dam's lake of Jirau.
-Nicinha, leadership of MAB in Rondônia was missing since 7 January 2016.
-Her body was found only 400 meters away from where she used to live.
-Her body was found by the workers of the dam, her hands and feet were tied by a rope and tied to a rock.

-She was known in the region for the struggle in defense of the affected populations, denouncing human rights violations committed by the consortium responsible for the Jirau power plant, called Energia Sustentável do Brasil (ESBR).
-Nicinha was daughter of rubber extractors who came from the Brazilian state of Acre to the city of Abuna (near Porto Velho) in Rondonia, where she lived almost fifty years and was evicted along with other fishers due to the construction of the dam.
+Nicinha, leadership of MAB in Rondônia, had been missing since 7 January 2016.
+Her body was found only 400 m away from where she used to live.
+Her body was found by dam workers, with her hands and feet tied by a rope and tied to a rock.
+Nicinha was known in the region for bringing attention to human rights violations committed by the consortium responsible for the Jirau power plant, called Energia Sustentável do Brasil (ESBR).
+She was the daughter of rubber extractors who came from the Brazilian state of Acre to the city of Abuna (near Porto Velho) in Rondonia, where she lived almost 50 years and was evicted along with other fishers due to the construction of the dam.
 The encampment where they had lived had no access to clean water or electricity.

-Nicinha made several complaints over the years, attending public hearings and events, including, pointed out the serious impacts of predatory fishing activity on the Madeira River.
-The complaints generated two civil investigations being conducted by the Federal Prosecutor's Office and the State Prosecutor's Office on the non-implementation of the Program of Support to Fishing Activity and another of criminal character, because of data manipulation in monitoring reports.
+Nicinha made several complaints over the years, attending public hearings and events, and highlighting the serious impacts of predatory fishing activity on the Madeira River.
+The complaints generated two civil investigations by the Federal Prosecutor's Office and the State Prosecutor's Office on the non-implementation of the Program of Support to Fishing Activity and another of criminal character, due to data manipulation in monitoring reports.

-His killer, Edione Pessoa da Silva, who was in prison after confessing to murder Nicinha, escaped from the State Penitentiary "Edvan Mariano Rosendo", located in Porto Velho (RO) in April 2016.
+Her killer, Edione Pessoa da Silva, who was in prison after confessing to the murder of Nicinha, escaped from the State Penitentiary "Edvan Mariano Rosendo", located in Porto Velho (RO) in April 2016.